 This week, in addition to repentance, papal resignations, and Lent Madness, a looming big topic is Ashes to Go.
-My friend Emily Mellott is perhaps the major before behind the trend, and we’ve had some great conversations about the practice.
+My friend Emily Mellott is perhaps the major force behind the trend, and we’ve had some great conversations about the practice.
 If you haven’t heard about this practice of imposing ashes in public places on Ash Wednesday, go learn more.
 Not everyone likes the idea (examples here and here).

 I can see rational cases in favor of and against the practice.
 But I have to say, I find the arguments in favor of Ashes to Go more persuasive than those opposed to it.
 Yes, it’s true that fully committed Christians must surely present themselves for the imposition of ashes in the context of a full celebration of Holy Eucharist.
 But we are not the audience for Ashes to Go.